The Best Chemistry Sets for KidsScience

 3. Thames & Kosmos Chem C2000 v2

-This is a 50 piece intermediate kit, with 250 guided chemistry experiments and the addition of an alcohol burner.
+This is a 50 piece intermediate kit, with 250 guided lab projects and the addition of an alcohol burner.
 It continues the exploration of electrochemistry and introduces research involving chemical combustion and heat.

 The alcohol burner greatly increases what can be done with this kit.
 Because you can involve high heat, you can catalyze reactions and explore the separation of mixtures.

-Stronger acids and bases are used to explore metals like aluminum, iron, and copper while still being fairly safe for a home setting.
+Stronger acids and bases are used to explore metals like aluminum, iron, and copper while still being fairly safe for a home setting, though supervision is required.

-- One of the more scientific chemistry kits for kids.
+- One of the more scientific chemistry kits.

 - Kids make slime, crystals, and volcanos in their home science lab.